-Net change in total fund balances - governmental funds \$ 1,045,319 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported as expenditures in the governmental fund financial statements because they use current financial resources, but they are treated as assets in the statement of activities and depreciated over their estimated economic lives.
+Net change in total fund balances - governmental funds \$ 631,197 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported as expenditures in the governmental fund financial statements because they use current financial resources, but they are treated as assets in the statement of activities and depreciated over their estimated economic lives.
 The difference is the amount by which depreciation expense exceeds capital outlay for the year.
-(523,715) Bond and capital lease payments are recognized as expenditures of current financial resources in the governmental fund financial statements but are reductions of liabilities in the statement of net position.
-593,148 Amortization of deferred outflow of resources from refunding bonds is not recognized on the governmental fund financial statements but is amortized on the government wide financial statements.
-(2,786) Changes in pension expense are not recognized on the governmental fund statements because it is not expected to be satisfied with current economic resources, but it is recognized in the statement of activities.
-144,925 The increase in accumulated vacation payable is not considered part of the current liability on the governmental fund financial statement but the full amount is expensed as incurred on the statement of activities (15,879) Change in net position - governmental activities \$ 1,241,012
+(1,063,345) Bond and capital lease payments are recognized as expenditures of current financial resources in the governmental fund financial statements but are reductions of liabilities in the statement of net position.
+648,422 Bond and capital lease proceeds are recognized as an increase in the fund balance of the financial resources in the governmental fund financial statements but are increases of liabilities in the statement of net position.
+(156,976) Amortization of deferred outflow of resources from refunding bonds is not recognized on the governmental fund financial statements but is amortized on the government wide financial statements.
+(3,556) Accrued interest is recognized as an decrease in the net position in the governmental wide financial statements but is not recognized in the governmental fund financial statements 4,893 Changes in pension expense are not recognized on the governmental fund statements because it is not expected to be satisfied with current economic resources, but it is recognized in the statement of activities.
+(554,810) The increase in accumulated vacation payable is not considered part of the current liability on the governmental fund financial statement but the full amount is expensed as incurred on the statement of activities 6,515 Change in net position - governmental activities \$ (487,660)